Planning an overland camping safari this year? Book this Find out more

 Observing the mountain gorillas from up close, you will see how remarkably human-like they seem.
 The way that the gorillas interact with each other and the young primates ‘play’ especially resembles human behaviour!
 You are allowed to take photographs (without a flash) and restricted use of video camera is permitted.

-Travel on to Jinja where we camp on the grassy banks of the Nile River.
+Travel on to Jinja where we camp on the grassy banks of the Nile River at its source, Lake Victoria.
 The longest river in Africa, the Nile flows from Lake Victoria over 4132 miles through Uganda, Sudan and Egypt to the Mediterranean Sea.

-From camp you have the option of taking a rafting day trip - a thrilling ‘white water’ experience.
+From camp, you have the option of taking a rafting day trip - a thrilling whitewater rafting experience.
 You also have the chance to volunteer at a local schools project, making a difference to local children.
-The ‘Softpower’ is a locally run voluntary program aimed at building and improving schools in the Jinja area of Uganda.
+This Softpower Project is a locally run voluntary program aimed at building and improving schools in the Jinja area of Uganda.
 Your help painting or plastering for a few hours is always most welcome.
-Other exciting activities at Jinja include quad biking, village walks and even bungee jumping!
+Other exciting activities at Jinja include quad biking, mountain biking, village walks and even bungee jumping!
+Days 11 and 12 are free for you to do optional activities of your choice.

-After exploring Jinja we journey back into Kenya, travelling to our camp near Eldoret where we celebrate our final night on safari together.
-On day 14 we return to bustling Nairobi and our unforgettable Kenya and Mountain Gorilla Camping Safari comes to an end.
+After our thrilling adventures in Jinja, we journey back into Kenya on day 13.
+Travelling to our camp near Eldoret we celebrate our final night on safari together.
+On the morning of day 14, we return to bustling Nairobi and our unforgettable Kenya and Mountain Gorilla Camping Safari comes to an end.

 Please note that this safari requires a mandatory Adventure Pass (Local Payment) at an additional cost.
 The Adventure Pass includes major tour highlights and activities.
 This compulsory payment can be made when booking your tour, or at the start of your trip, payable directly to your tour guide.
 Contact African Budget Safaris for the detailed itinerary listing what is included in the Adventure Pass and see the Full Pricing above for rates.